 and in you all the families of the earth will be blessed.
 Genesis 12:2-3 (TLV)

-This promised blessing to all families on earth would come through their Messiah, Jesus Christ.
-By His sacrifice on the cross and resurrection from the dead, all believers around the globe now have direct access to the throne of God, and by the blood of Christ have been purified and cleansed and are able to live in God’s holy presence forever.
+This promised blessing to all the families on earth came to be through the fruit of Abraham’s seed, the Messiah, Jesus Christ.
+By His sacrifice on the cross and resurrection from the dead, all believers around the globe now have direct access to the throne of God through faith, having been purified and cleansed by the blood of Christ, completely forgiven, and justified to live in God’s holy presence forever.

-The promised curses against those who curse and attack God’s people, even when the Lord permits it as a chastisement, are just as certain to come about in the Lord’s timing.
-That is not a side of history one wishes to be on.
+God’s promise of a curse against those who curse and attack God’s people, even if, for a time, the Lord permits it as a chastisement, is just as certain to come.
+Theirs is not the side of history that we should wish to be on.
+We want to stay as far away as possible from attacking God’s chosen people, avoiding the future wrath of Zechariah’s visioned “craftsmen”.

-Israel is and has been the apple of God’s eye even when going through times of punishment.
-Today, God is calling out to all humankind through the Messiah, Jesus Christ.
-We, too, may be walking far from the path of God when His call to us comes, but His call is irrevocable.
+Israel is, and has been, the apple of God’s eye, even when going through times of His punishment to correct wayward behavior and unbelief.
+Today, God is calling out to all humankind through their Messiah, Jesus Christ.
+Like them, we too, may be walking far away from the path of God when His call comes to us, but either way, His call is irrevocable.
+As the apostle Paul wrote regarding his own people, Israel:

 25 For I do not want you, brothers and sisters, to be ignorant of this mystery—lest you be wise in your own eyes—that a partial hardening has come upon Israel until the fullness of the Gentiles has come in; 26 and in this way all Israel will be saved, as it is written,